djuang1/mulesoft-edi-x12-270-processing/README.md

 # EDI X12 270 Processing Example
-This is a project that demonstrates processing an X12 270 message using MuleSoft Anypoint B2B
+This is a project that demonstrates processing an X12 270 message using MuleSoft Anypoint B2B.
+The project parses a 270 from a Provider and generates individual entity files in XML.
+Future version will include the 271 message from the Payer on subscriber or dependent eligibility.

 ## Application Flow
 The diagram below shows the flow of the application and how it interacts with Anypoint MQ.